 4.A.ii.a Application of RNA-seq processing tools

 Of critical importance to the shared use of large datasets is uniform processing.
-In order to provide a resource to the other projects in this proposal and our own clustering aims, we will build a RNA-seq processing pipeline based on a software suite, RSEQtools, we have largely developed.
+In order to provide a resource to the other projects in this proposal and our own clustering aims, we will build an RNA-seq processing pipeline based on the software suite, RSEQtools, that we have largely developed.
 These tools consist of a set of modules that perform common tasks such as calculating gene and exon expression values, generating signal tracks of mapped reads and segmenting that signal into actively transcribed regions.
 Also, implemented within RSEQtools are more specialized analysis pipelines that we have developed (e.g. FusionSeq for fusion transcript detection \cite{20964841}, IQSeq for transcript quantification \cite{22238592}, and DupSeq for analyzing expression patterns of highly homologous genomic regions \cite{25157146?}), as well as thoroughly validated tools such as Bowtie and Tophat \cite{}.
 These tools are implemented using Mapped Read Format (MRF), a compact data summary format for short, long and paired-end read alignments that enables the anonymization of confidential sequence information.
-With this set of tools we will provide a custom processing pipeline to the Precision Profiling Core C to generate well annotated and consistently processed data to the Driving Projects.
+With this set of tools, we will provide a custom processing pipeline to the Precision Profiling Core C to generate well annotated and consistently processed data to the Driving Projects.

 4.A.ii.b: Non-coding RNA (ncRNA) and pseudogene analysis